 Rhythms of the Silk Road

 Rhythms of the Silk Road is based around music from countries that stretched along Silk Road trade routes from East Asia to Africa and the Mediterranean.
 These land and sea trade routes crisscrossed Eurasia for almost 2000 years transferring not only merchandise but also artistic and musical styles among countries and cultures.
 From the metallic gongs of Java and China all the way to the hammered bronze cymbals of the Riq (Middle Eastern Tambourine), this program shows the musical, cultural and technological connections made by these travelers.
 Rhythms of the Silk Road stands as a testament to Ethos Percussion Group’s vast knowledge of non-Western percussion.
 For over twenty years, members of the ensemble have intensely studied and become masters of percussion from Silk Road territories including Indonesia, North India, the Middle East, Africa and Europe.
 This program includes traditional rhythms and melodies by Wang Goweh, Simon Shaheen and Samir Chatterjee, as well as modern compositions from John Cage and John Hollenbeck based on music from Silk Road countries.
 Audiences will be introduced to the amazing sonic possibilities of the Daf, (Iran), Riq and Dumbek (Egypt), Tabla (North India), Udu and Kanjira (South India), Singing Bowls (Tibet), and Gongs and Drums from Java and China.
-This program is available for the 2014/2015 concert season.

 Pulse of the 20th Century